KrezyKiller/Dchartjs/README.md

 </body>
 ```
 ## Basic Usage In No Framework
-if your not using any Framework then you can also plot directly into web
+if your not using any Framework then you can also plot directly into web.
+in chart.py
 ```python
 from dchartjs.basic_chart import Bchart